A+ A A-

 Students

 Walla Walla Public Schools educates a diverse population nearly 5,600 students.
-The district is comprised of two high schools, two middle schools, five elementary schools, the Walla Walla Center for Children and Families (Birth-to-Five services), SEATech Skills Center, Walla Walla Online and Opportunity Program.
+The district is comprised of two high schools, two middle schools, five elementary schools, the Walla Walla Center for Children and Families (Birth-to-Five services), SEATech Skills Center, Walla Walla Online, Opportunity Program and Homelink (homeschool support program)..

 Programs